 Dance4me Pty Ltd - PO Box 253, Oyster Bay 2225

 Q - What should I wear?

 Pole exercise and dance moves require friction between skin and the pole.
 Therefore, the more exposed skin, the better.
 Shorts and a crop top are ideal, a bikini for the more daring.
 However, it is important to feel comfortable, so wear what you feel comfortable wearing, even if you may not be able to do some of the moves due to a lack of friction.
 X-Pole has a range of suitable pole exercise and dance clothes on the website.
 Our new silicone finish poles allow you to pole without the need for bare skin, so with these poles, you can wear leggings, long sleeve tops, jumpers - even a three-piece suit if you felt like it - the costume possibilities are endless now!

 The X-Pert sets and the X-Stages can be changed between spinning and static.
 The Sports poles are the only static-only poles.

 Q - What is the pole made of?

-Our poles now come in a wide variety of finishes - including chrome, stainless steel, brass, powder coated and silicone.
-Everyone has their own preference with finish, and different finishes have different grip factors, which are listed below.
+Our poles now come in a wide variety of finishes - including chrome, stainless steel, brass, powder-coated, and silicone.
+Everyone has their own preference with the finish, and different finishes have different grip factors, which are listed below: